UoB-OOP/COMS10018-2025/FAQ.md

 ## General notes

-1. We **only support Java 11**.
-If you use Java 8/9/10, you may encounter unexpected issues and _we cannot help you with them_.
-If you've previously installed Java 8/9/10, we recommend that you _ uninstall Java 8/9/10 and install **only** Java 11_.
+1. We **support Java 17**.
+If you use Java 8/9/10/11, you may encounter unexpected issues and _we cannot help you with them_.
+If you've previously installed Java 8/9/10/11, we recommend that you _ uninstall Java 8/9/10/11 and install **only** Java 17_.
    Read [Uninstalling Java](guides/SETUP.md#uninstalling-other-java-versions) if you need a hint on where to start.
 2. For debugging, use `System.out.println(...)` liberally.
 Make sure to make it easily spottable,